Rise to Success: Career Highlights of Hillary Clinton

 From career breakthroughs to professional milestones, explore how Hillary Clinton made an impact.

-In December 2011, Hillary Clinton overcame internal administration opposition and stage the first visit to Burma by a U.S. secretary of state since 1955.
+In December 2011, Hillary Clinton staged the first visit to Burma by a U.S. secretary of state since 1955.
+During this visit, she met with Burmese leaders as well as opposition leader Aung San Suu Kyi and sought to support the 2011 Burmese democratic reforms.

-In late 1973, Hillary Rodham Clinton's first scholarly article, "Children Under the Law", was published in the Harvard Educational Review.
+In late 1973, Hillary Rodham's first scholarly article, "Children Under the Law", was published in the Harvard Educational Review.
+The article discussed the new children's rights movement.

-In August 1974, Hillary Rodham moved to Fayetteville, Arkansas, and became one of only two female faculty members at the University of Arkansas School of Law.
+In August 1974, Hillary Rodham moved to Fayetteville, Arkansas, and became one of two female faculty members at the University of Arkansas School of Law.
+She followed her heart to Arkansas instead of staying in Washington, where career prospects were brighter, to be with Bill Clinton.

-In August 1974, Hillary Rodham was advising the House Committee on the Judiciary during the Watergate scandal, which culminated with the resignation of President Richard Nixon.
+In August 1974, the work of the House Committee on the Judiciary, where Hillary Rodham advised during the Watergate scandal, culminated with the resignation of President Richard Nixon.

 1974: Bill Clinton lost Arkansas congressional race

-In 1974, Bill Clinton lost an Arkansas congressional race, facing incumbent Republican John Paul Hammerschmidt.
+In 1974, Bill Clinton lost an Arkansas congressional race to incumbent Republican John Paul Hammerschmidt.

 November 1976: Bill Clinton elected Arkansas attorney general

-In November 1976, Bill Clinton was elected Arkansas Attorney General, prompting the couple to move to Little Rock.
+In November 1976, Bill Clinton was elected Arkansas attorney general, and the couple moved to the state capital of Little Rock.

 February 1977: Joined Rose Law Firm

-In February 1977, Hillary Rodham joined the Rose Law Firm, specializing in patent infringement and intellectual property law, while also working pro bono in child advocacy.
+In February 1977, Hillary Rodham joined the Rose Law Firm and specialized in patent infringement and intellectual property law while working pro bono in child advocacy.

 1977: Co-founded Arkansas Advocates for Children and Families